glottospace/glottospace/README.md

 <img src="man/figures/README-example_glottomap-1.png" width="100%" />

-Languages are often represented with points, while in reality the speakers of a language can inhabit vast areas.
-Glottospace works with point and polygon data.
+Languages are often represented with points, while in reality the speakers of a language can inhabit vast areas. glottospace works with point and polygon data.
 When polygon data is not available, you can interpolate the points and plot those.